Legal Aid Lawyer Toronto

 Legal Aid Ontario is a provincially funded and regulated program that offers legal assistance to people who cannot afford to hire a lawyer.
 In the criminal law context, if you apply to LAO and meet the financial and legal eligibility requirements then you will be granted a Legal Aid certificate.
 If the legal aid lawyer you choose accepts your legal aid certificate, then your lawyer’s fees will be covered by legal aid.

-Many lawyers at Caramanna Friedberg proudly accept legal aid certificates – location permitting.
+Many legal aid lawyers in Toronto at Caramanna Friedberg proudly accept legal aid certificates – location permitting.
 Access to justice is something our lawyers passionately believe in.
 With that said, prospective clients need to know the eligibility requirements for legal aid.
 Clients often assume that they will qualify for a certificate simply because the cost of a lawyer seems high.
 Potential clients may not realize that more goes into determining eligibility than merely being unable or unwilling to pay for a lawyer.

 First and foremost, in the criminal law context, LAO is reserved for those who are either facing jail time, belong to a vulnerable group, are between the ages of 12 – 17, and or facing severe immigration consequences if found guilty.
 This is what we consider to be the legal eligibility requirement.